learn-co-curriculum/dsc-komogorov-smirnov-test-lab/README.md

 ## Objectives

 In this lab you will:

-- Calculate a one-and two-sample Kolmogorov-Smirnov tests
+- Calculate one- and two-sample Kolmogorov-Smirnov tests
 - Interpret the results of a one- and two-sample Kolmogorov-Smirnov tests
 - Compare K-S test to visual approaches for testing for normality assumption